-Sally McArthur is a Professor of Biomedical Engineering at Swinburne University and a CSIRO OCE Science Leader in Biomedical Manufacturing.
+Sally McArthur is a Professor of Biomedical Engineering at Deakin University and a CSIRO OCE Science Leader in Biomedical Manufacturing.
 Originally imagining a career in law, Sally had a change of heart when her art teacher suggested materials engineering – a discipline which only 8 other students enrolled in when she commenced at Monash.

 In her final year of engineering Sally took an elective unit in Biomaterials and fell in love.
 Chasing her interests, she went onto complete a Masters in Biomedical Engineering.